zoltantemesvari/raitweet/readme.md

 # Raitweet

-This is a P2P meesaging system to complement Nano Node.
+This is a P2P messaging system to complement Nano Node.
 WIP.